 Wiping Stain is a type of dirt or dust that is left on surfaces when you touch them and then wipe them off.

-Wiping Stain can be caused by a number of different things, including allergies, pet hair, and grease.
+Wiping Stains can be caused by a number of different things, including allergies, pet hair, and grease.

-Wiping Stain can be easy to remove, but it may also leave behind streaks and spots.
+Wiping Stains can be easy to remove, but it may also leave behind streaks and spots.

 How To Do A Quick Stain Test